anydotcrypto/docs.any.sender/README.md

 ### Transactions made simple!

 The any.sender service is a simple and efficient way of sending transactions to Ethereum.

-Its API guarantees a transaction will be mined by a given deadline, so that users don't have to battle with nonces and gas prices.
-The service is held accountable by a smart contract that trustlessly ensures that either the user transaction is mined before the deadline or compensation is paid out.
+Its API handles the entire transaction process on behalf of the user, so they don't have to battle with nonces or gas prices.
+The service is held accountable by a smart contract to ensure either the user's transaction is mined before a block deadline or compensation is paid out.

-any.sender endeavours to save precious development time by solving all the edge cases of getting a transaction mined.
-You can focus on what makes your dapp great and feel secure that your transactions will be mined on time, every time.
+any.sender endeavours to save precious development time by handling all edge cases for transaction delivery and getting it mined reliably.
+You, the user, can simply focus on making your dapp great and we'll take care of getting transactions mined on time, every time.

 ## Addresses